This article was updated on July 6, 2018.

 So which jobs are on the chopping block for automated alternatives?
 Some positions come as no surprise.
 As Fast Company notes, construction workers, inventory managers and manufacturing staff are all in the line of fire as robotic technologies become more affordable and adaptable.

 But there are some interesting careers on the list — insurance agents, bank tellers and even journalists may eventually be replaced by device-based labor.
-For financial leaders, however, the decision to move from staff to software is about less than the possibility that jobs can be shifted than the potential profit involved.
+For financial leaders, however, the decision to move from staff to software is about the potential profit involved.
 The easiest metric?
 Comparing the purchase price of a manufacturing-line robot (over its lifetime) against the wage of a human worker.
 But it's also worth considering speed and error rates — while machines may cost more up-front, their ability to complete timely and error-free work may offset this price imbalance.

 Beyond revenue and cap-ex numbers, however, finance executives also need to consider the larger impact on their workforce.
 As noted by Reuters, while robotic technology is currently more expensive than medium or low-skilled labor, prices will likely drop as manufacturing costs come down and automation enterprises streamline their process.